wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 colnames(author.topic) <- c("author_name",name$topic_name)
 ```

 Unlike standard LDA in which the abstracts were the documents, I ran an "author-centered" LDA in which all author's abstracts were combined and treated as one document per author.
-I ran this because our ultimate goal is to use topic modeling as an information retrieval process to determine researcher expertise by topic.
+I ran this because my ultimate goal is to use topic modeling as an information retrieval process to determine researcher expertise by topic.

 Create static networks